sujal001pan/Digital_Logic_Simulator/README.md

 cmake --build build
 ```

 The first command sets things up and, the very first time, also downloads and compiles SFML from source — this can take a few minutes and might look like nothing's happening while it clones.
-That's normal, just let it finish.
+That's normal, just let it finish. (personally it took me around 4 minutes of waiting)

 If CMake picks a generator that doesn't match your compiler (say, it wants Ninja but you've only got MinGW's make), tell it explicitly: